bbatsov/helm-projectile/README.md

 ## Usage

-For those who prefer helm to ido, the command `helm-projectile-switch-project` can be used to replace `projectile-switch-project` to switch project.
+For those who prefer helm to ido/ivy, the command `helm-projectile-switch-project` can be used to replace `projectile-switch-project` to switch project.
 Please note that this is different from simply setting `projectile-completion-system` to `helm`, which just enables projectile to use the Helm completion to complete